Getting Started with Confluence Data Center

 Find out how to evaluate add-ons for Data Center migration.

-Once your environment is ready, it's time to install and configure Confluence Data Center.
+Once your environment is ready, it's time to install and configure Confluence Data Center in a cluster.

 How you install depends on your environment: